 - 'Immediate': The first option is to load the new firmware and activate it immediately.
 The following situations can result: - ▷ The new firmware is loaded successfully and works as desired.
-Then all is well.

-- ▷ The device no longer responds after loading the new firmware.
-If an error occurs during the upload, the device automatically reactivates the previous firmware version and reboots the device. - 'Login': To avoid problems with faulty uploads there is the second option with which the firmware is uploaded and also immediately booted. - In contrast to the first option, the device will wait for five minutes until it has successfully logged on.
-Only if this login attempt is successful does the new firmware remain active permanently. - If the device no longer responds and it is therefore impossible to log in, it automatically loads the previous firmware version and reboots the device with it. - 'Manual': With the third option you can define a time period during which you want to test the new firmware yourself.
-The device will start with the new firmware and wait for the preset period until the loaded firmware is manually activated and therefore becomes permanently effective.
+Then all is well. - ▷ The device no longer responds after loading the new firmware.
+If an error occurs during the upload, the device automatically reactivates the previous firmware version and reboots the device. - 'Login': To avoid problems with faulty uploads there is the second option with which the firmware is uploaded and also immediately booted. - In contrast to the first option, the device will wait for the adjusted firmsafe timeout (using WEBconfig in the menu Expert Configuration > Firmware > Timeout-firmsafe, using Telnet adjust with 'Firmware/Time-out-firmsafe') until it is logged on over Telnet, a terminal program or WEBconfig.
+Only if this login attempt is successful does the new firmware remain active permanently. - ▷ If the device no longer responds or it is impossible to log in, it automatically loads the previous firmware version and reboots the device with it.